Skip to Content

 If you’re spending enough time in Tokyo, then you may want to take a day trip (or two).
 Because of Tokyo’s ultra-efficient railway system, there are multiple day trips you can make from the city.

-Listed below are five of the most popular but be sure to click through to our list of the best day trips from Tokyo for more suggestions.
-It’ll have more information about the following day trips as well.
+Listed below are five of the most popular but be sure to check this list of the best day trips from Tokyo for more suggestions.

 1. Tokyo Disney Resort